DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Introduction

-Based on the above analysis, we propose a new form of modeling relationships between entities: \textbf{Descriptive Knowledge Graph (DKG)}.
-We define a DKG as a graph, where nodes are entities and edges are descriptive statements of entity relationships (refer to Figure \ref{fig:graph} for an example).
-DKGs have great potential to help users understand entity relationships more easily and intuitively by providing relation descriptions for any two related entities (including those not present in traditional KGs) and facilitate downstream tasks on entities and entity relationships such as definition modeling \cite{noraset2017definition}, relation extraction \cite{bach2007review}, and knowledge graph completion \cite{lin2015learning}.

-Compared to traditional KGs, what we refer to as \textit{Prescriptive Knowledge Graphs (PKGs)}\footnote{We use the term ``prescriptive'' (normative and structural) to contrast with ``descriptive'' (open and interpretable).} later, DKGs are 1) \textbf{\textit{more open}}: a DKG does not require a pre-specified set of relation types like a PKG.
-In principle, all entity relationships, either explicit or implicit, can be represented by DKG, as long as they can be connected in a sentence -- which is not possible for PKGs.
-For instance, for \textit{machine learning} and \textit{algorithm}, the relationship between them can be represented by ``\emph{Machine learning} explores the study and construction of \emph{algorithms} that can learn from and make predictions on data.''; 2) \textbf{\textit{more interpretable}}: the relationships between entities are represented by interpretable sentence relation descriptions, instead of a simple short phrase like ``facet of''.
+Based on the above analysis, we propose a new form of modeling relationships between entities: \deer{}\deeremoji{} (\textbf{D}escriptive Knowledge Graph for \textbf{E}xplaining \textbf{E}ntity \textbf{R}elationships).
+We define \deer{} as a graph, where nodes are entities and edges are descriptive statements of entity relationships (refer to Figure \ref{fig:graph} for an example). \deer{} is \textbf{\textit{open}} since it does not require a pre-specified set of relation types.
+In principle, all entity relationships, either explicit or implicit, can be represented by \deer{}, as long as they can be connected in a sentence -- which is not possible for KGs.
+It is \textbf{\textit{informative}} since the relationships between entities are represented by informative free-text relation descriptions, instead of simple short phrases like ``facet of''.

-It should be noted that we do not emphasize that DKGs are superior to PKGs.
-In fact, they can complement each other: DKGs provide a more open and interpretable (i.e., descriptive) way to understand entity relationships, while PKGs help understand relationships from a more normative and structural (i.e., prescriptive) perspective.
+\deer{} has great potential to help users understand entity relationships more easily and intuitively by providing relation descriptions for any two related entities and facilitate downstream tasks on entities and entity relationships such as entity profiling \cite{noraset2017definition,cheng2020ent,huang2021understanding}, relation extraction \cite{bach2007review}, and knowledge graph completion \cite{lin2015learning}.
+For example, in Figure \ref{fig:graph}, we can understand the semantic meaning of the terms by connecting them with familiar ones.
+In e-commerce, the system (e.g., Amazon online shopping website) may recommend \textit{tripods} to a photography novice who is browsing \textit{cameras}.
+An explanation in \deer{}, e.g., ``\textit{tripods} are used for both motion and still photography to prevent \textit{camera} movement and provide stability'', could not only help users make a better purchase decision but also justify the recommendation.
+In KG construction and completion, the relation descriptions can serve as knowledge to improve the performance or as explanations to justify the relations in KGs.